 Some students appreciated having the assembly teach the history of Judaism and antisemitism.

-Chloe Marshall ’26 stated as someone who has “struggled with putting into words how [she] wanted to support Palestinian people but also [feels] the effects of antisemitism,” she also appreciated the talk.
+Chloe Marshall ’26 stated that as someone who has “struggled with putting into words how [she] wanted to support Palestinian people but also [feels] the effects of antisemitism,” she also appreciated the talk.

 Sussman said he believed the assembly was successful.